Teach For All

-Teach For All is a global community of changemakers developing collective leadership to ensure all children can fulfill their potential.
-The global network of more than 60 independent, locally led and funded partner organizations whose stated shared mission is to "expand educational opportunity around the world by increasing and accelerating the impact of social enterprises that are cultivating the leadership necessary for change."
+Teach For All is a global network of more than 60 independent, locally led and funded partner organizations whose stated shared mission is to "expand educational opportunity around the world by increasing and accelerating the impact of social enterprises that are cultivating the leadership necessary for change."
 Each partner aims to recruit and develop diverse graduates and professionals to exert leadership through two-year commitments to teach in their nations' high-need classrooms and lifelong commitments to expand opportunity for children.
 The organization was founded in 2007 by Wendy Kopp (founder and former CEO of Teach For America) and Brett Wigdortz (founder and former CEO of Teach First).
 Teach For All works to accelerate partners' progress and increase their impact by capturing and sharing knowledge, facilitating network connections, provisioning global resources, and fostering leadership development of staff, teachers, and alumni.

 History

 Teach For America founder Wendy Kopp and Teach First founder Brett Wigdortz co-founded Teach For All after fielding numerous requests from social entrepreneurs around the world who wanted to create similar organizations that would expand educational opportunities in their own countries.
-Since its launch at the Clinton Global Initiative in September 2007, Teach For All has grown to include 59 partners on six continents as of February 2021 who are pursuing a similar approach to working towards educational equity and excellence for all of their nations' children.
+Since its launch at the Clinton Global Initiative in September 2007, Teach For All has grown to include 63 partners on six continents as of June 2026 who are pursuing a similar approach to working towards educational equity and excellence for all of their nations' children.
 The organization has global hubs in New York, Washington, London, Doha, Pune, and Hong Kong.
 It has an annual budget of $19.9 million provided by global foundations, corporations, and individuals.